CmdrApollo/ZineScript/docs/index.md

 To start, "What is a zine?"

-> Zines, for those who don't know, are type of self-published short-form physical or digital media.
+> Zines, for those who don't know, are a type of self-published short-form physical or digital media.
 The name "zine" is a shortening of the word "magazine".

 "What is ZineScript and why did you make it?"

-> ZineScript aims to bring zines to more programming-oriented minds.
+> ZineScript aims to bring zine creation to those with more programming-oriented minds.
 Originally conceived as a zine-like twist on [Sonic Pi](https://sonic-pi.net/), ZineScript is a lua-based scripting environment for programmatically creating/generating zines.

 "How can I get started with ZineScript?"